 Many aspects of student support are provided via access to resource materials and services.

 The library service is one aspect of resource provision that is widely available to campus-based students: extension of the service to online students is essential for effective delivery of many HE programmes.
-Digital (online) library facilities provide a good solution for e-learners, as well as being useful for campus-based students and staff.
+Digital (online) library facilities provide a good solution forblended and online education learners as well as being useful for campus-based students and staff.

-Support for the development of e-learning skills can be an important contributor to student success.
+Support for the development of blended and online education skills can be an important contributor to student success.
 Potential students are advised on the services will be available to help them develop the necessary skills.
 Responsibility for this may be managed at an institutional level by a library or information services division.

 Study advisors should be available to help with course choice.
 Modular programmes may be difficult for students to understand, particularly at the outset of their studies.
 The institution should, therefore, make every effort to help students to construct a programme that addresses their needs.